 The requirement is to be able to output things very easily and giving a default value that will be returned.
 After checking out some packages at CPAN, I decided to go for Term::Prompt.
 It offer a very convenient interface, basic checks for the returned value and works as I like it to.
-The code

 $result = prompt('X', 'first name', '', 'John Doe' );

 There’s just one thing that took a while to figure out: Some prompt don’t really need an input of course, e.g. not all phone numbers shall be filled and there is not default value.